awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 # Using the AWS Serverless Application Model \(AWS SAM\)<a name="using-aws-sam"></a>

 The AWS Serverless Application Model \(AWS SAM\) is a model that defines serverless applications\.
 AWS SAM is natively supported by AWS CloudFormation and defines simplified syntax for expressing serverless resources\.
 The specification currently covers APIs, AWS Lambda functions, and Amazon DynamoDB tables\.
 The specification is available under Apache 2\.0 for AWS partners and customers to adopt and extend within their own tool sets\.
 For details on the specification, see [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model)\.

 AWS SAM supports special resource types that simplify how to express functions, APIs, mappings, and DynamoDB tables for serverless applications, in addition to some features for these services like environment variables\.
 The AWS CloudFormation description of these resources conforms to the [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model)\.
 To deploy your application, specify the resources that you need as part of your application\.
 You specify these along with their associated permissions policies in an AWS CloudFormation template file \(written in either JSON or YAML\)\.
 You then package your deployment artifacts, and deploy the template\.

+## Requesting new AWS Resources for AWS Serverless Application Repository<a name="requesting-new-resources-and-policies"></a>

+The sections below list AWS Resources and Policy Templates currently supported by AWS Serverless Application Repository\.
+If you would like to request new AWS Resources and/or Policy Templates to be added, please contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 ## Supported AWS Resources in the AWS Serverless Application Repository<a name="supported-resources-for-serverlessrepo"></a>